What is the Best Air Purifier for Mold and Fungus?

 As we said before, you will need to have your mold issue addressed by a professional, as an air purifier cannot kill the mold at its source.
 That being said, an air purifier can help you at preventing mold from returning to, or spreading further in your basement.

 If you have a real issue with ground moisture or humidity, then you should also invest in a dehumidifier.
 In fact, a dehumidifier may be all you need once you’ve had the mold dealt with professionally.
 Some regions need moisture regulation in their basements more than others.
-But basement moisture is a common issue which oftentimes goes unchecked, as few people venture into their crawlspaces.
+But basement moisture is a common issue that oftentimes goes unchecked, as few people venture into their crawlspace.

 WHAT COVERAGE AREA DOES MY AIR PURIFIER NEED?